 Porterhouse Steak: This steak is also known as the T-bone, a bone-in steak that has two of the most prized cuts of beef in one tidy package.
 On one side, the tenderloin, and on the other, the ribeye.
 The tenderloin portion will generally cook a bit faster than the ribeye portion, but the bone helps to keep the meat juicy.
 The porterhouse is the perfect steak for high-heat barbecues and entertaining to impress.

 Now that you’ve nailed barbecued steak 101, it’s time to fire up the grill and dive into a recipe.
-Grill guru Bobby Flay takes it from here with this summery Grilled Steak and Papaya Salad .
+Try this Steak Salad with Onions and Cilantro Chimichurri for a majorly satisfying meal.